wwmoraes/site/content/posts/automation-is-not-just-a-word.md

 <!-- financial automation -->

-can trigger people to either ranging from those that say it is just a word to people that want a Wallace and Grommit morning.
+can trigger people to either ranging from those that say it is just a word to people that want a Wallace and Gromit morning.

 {{< youtube o0JIznO-RlI >}}